2021 Wimbledon runner-up Matteo Berrettini out with COVID-19 | Times Leader

 By HOWARD FENDRICH

-WIMBLEDON, England (AP) — , last year’s runner-up at , dropped out of the grass-court Grand Slam tournament hours before he was scheduled to play his first-round match Tuesday, saying that he tested positive for COVID-19.
+WIMBLEDON, England (AP) — , last year’s runner-up at , dropped out of the hours before he was scheduled to play his first-round match Tuesday, saying that he tested positive for .

-announced Berrettini’s withdrawal, and he , saying that he was “heartbroken” and has been isolating “the last few days” after experiencing flu-like symptoms.

-He’s the second high-profile player to pull out of the draw within the first two days because of the illness caused by the coronavirus, joining 2014 U.S. Open champion and 2017 Wimbledon finalist Marin Cilic, who was seeded 14th.
-The bracket already is without five of the top 11 in the ATP rankings: No. 1 Daniil Medvedev ( ), No. 2 Alexander Zverev (ankle surgery), No. 8 Andrey Rublev (ban on Russians), No. 10 Hubert Hurkacz (lost Monday) and No. 11 Berrettini.
+The became the second high-profile player to pull out of the men’s draw within the first two days because of the illness caused by the coronavirus, joining 2014 U.S. Open champion and 2017 Wimbledon finalist Marin Cilic, who was seeded 14th.

+Players are not required by the tournament to get checked for COVID-19 this year; both Berrettini and Cilic said they got tested because they wanted to after having symptoms.

-An All England Club spokesperson did not respond to a question about what the level of concern is about COVID-19 at the event, but did say in an email that organizers have been working with the British public health agency and local authorities.
+An All England Club spokesperson did not respond to questions about what the level of concern is about COVID-19 at the event or whether additional measures were being taken to prevent spread of the virus, but did say in an email that organizers have been working with the British public health agency and local authorities.

-“We have maintained enhanced cleaning and hand sanitizing operations, and offer full medical support for anyone feeling unwell.
-We are following U.K. guidance around assessment and isolation of any potential infectious disease,” the statement said.
-“Our player medical team also continue to wear face masks for any consultation.”

 After being canceled in 2020 because of the pandemic, then setting up a bubble-type environment and restricting attendance in 2021 to try to prevent the spread of COVID-19, Wimbledon has returned to normal in every way, with no mask-wearing requirement, full crowds and the famous back in action.

-“Despite symptoms not being severe, I decided it was important to take another test this morning to protect the health and safety of my fellow competitors and everyone else involved in the tournament,” Berrettini wrote in his post, which included a black-and-white photo of him hitting a serve at Wimbledon.
+“For the most part, I feel like it’s OK that players are doing it themselves.
+I mean, I feel like that’s the regulations in the government now: If you feel symptoms, test.
+That’s what I would do if I felt any COVID symptoms; I would test,” said 18-year-old American Coco Gauff, the runner-up at the French Open this month.

+“I think it’s also good now that we don’t have to test every day or every other day.
+I don’t want to go back to that.
+Not being scared to be tested, but it’s also a hassle,” said Gauff, who won her first-round match Tuesday.
+“With the vaccines and everything, we kind of know that the viral load is low and it’s very hard to transfer if you’re a vaccinated individual.”

-The eighth-seeded Italian spent time practicing with Rafael Nadal on Centre Court last week and also crossed paths with Novak Djokovic there.
+Berrettini spent time practicing with 22-time Grand Slam champion Rafael Nadal on Centre Court last week and also crossed paths there with Novak Djokovic, who beat Berrettini in last year’s final at Wimbledon.

+After winning his first-round match Tuesday, Nadal did not sound too concerned.

+“Difficult to be a close contact when you are outside, when you are practicing. … For the moment I am feeling great, no problems at all,” Nadal said.
+“Main thing is I feel very sorry for him because he was playing fantastic.”

+The All England Club announced Berrettini’s withdrawal, and he posted about it on Instagram, saying that he was “heartbroken” and has been isolating “the last few days” after experiencing flu-like symptoms.

+The men’s bracket already is missing six of the top 11 in the ATP rankings: No. 1 Daniil Medvedev ( ), No. 2 Alexander Zverev (ankle surgery), No. 8 Andrey Rublev (ban on Russians), No. 9 No. Felix Auger-Alissiame (lost Tuesday), No. 10 Hubert Hurkacz (lost Monday) and No. 11 Berrettini.

 Berrettini was supposed to play 44th-ranked Cristian Garín in the first round on Tuesday.
-Berrettini was replaced in the field by Elias Ymer, who lost in qualifying but now will take on Garín.
+Berrettini was replaced in the field by Elias Ymer, who lost in qualifying and then lost to Garín.

 Berrettini was considered a title contender for Wimbledon, both because of last year’s run to his first Grand Slam final at the All England Club before losing to Djokovic — and because of his recent form on grass.